haginara/sshpt/README.md

   -t <seconds>, --timeout <seconds>
                         Timeout (in seconds) before giving up on an SSH connection (default: 30)
+  -s [SUDO], --sudo [SUDO]
-  -s, --sudo            Use sudo to execute the command (default: as root).
+                        Use sudo to execute the command (default: as root).
-  -U <username>, --sudouser <username>
-                        Run the command (via sudo) as this user.
+  --output-format OUTPUT_FORMAT
+                        Ouptut format
   -c <file>, --copy-file <file>
                         Location of the file to copy to and optionally execute (-x) on hosts.